 New commissions and other bodies

-Draft Resolution 4(4)/1-4 to Congress for the establishment of the following for the nineteenth financial period:
+Resolution 7 (Cg-18) establishes the following new commissions and bodies for the nineteenth financial period:

 - Commission for Observation, Infrastructure and Information Systems (Infrastructure Commission)